-If cover of native vegetation at mitigation sites degrades to worse than baseline conditions, as determined during scheduled monitoring, Schnebly Solar shall describe if/why maintenance actions were not effective and then propose and implement adaptive management.
+If cover of native vegetation at mitigation sites degrades below baseline conditions, as determined during scheduled monitoring, Schnebly Solar shall describe if/why maintenance actions were not effective and then propose and implement adaptive management.
 Schnebly Solar will protect the quantity and quality of habitat within mitigation areas for the life of the Project.